Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

     <MCPExample />

 5. Save the file.
-Upon a successful restart, you’ll see an MCP server indicator in the bottom-right corner of the conversation input box
+Upon a successful restart of Claude Desktop, you’ll see an MCP server indicator in the bottom-right corner of the conversation input box.

 For debugging, you can find the Claude desktop logs at `~/Library/Logs/Claude` for Mac or `%APPDATA%\Claude\logs` for Windows.